-Oil and gas activity and pipelines
+• Oil and gas activity and pipelines

-7.1 Fishing activity
+7.1.
+Fishing activity

-JNCC has evaluated management options to manage the risk of not achieving the conservation objectives for the protected features of the East of Gannet and Montrose Fields MPA.
+JNCC evaluated the management options to manage the risk of the protected features not achieving their conservation objectives for the Norwegian Boundary Sediment Plain MPA.
 A gradient of management options have been considered to reduce exposure to pressures, these have been described under three potential management option categories below.
 Protected features may require a combination of these options to ensure that they achieve their conservation objective.